 Chapter II: Establishing the Society for Neuroscience, 1968-1970

 The question of how to design and establish such an organization preoccupied the CBS in 1968 and 1969.
 On the one hand, a network of existing local and regional groups, under a name such as the “Federation of American Brain Research Organizations,” could be most easily and quickly established and would attract ready support from those who were already involved in scientific collaborations.
-But some, such as Robert Doty, doubted whether a network would have the public impact of a single organization, recruit new scientists who had been working in isolation, or adequately “unite the many disparate strands.”
-Ultimately, the plan to create a single, independent organization won out, after Doty conducted a survey of representative scientists that expressed “a groundswell … in favor of better vehicles for scientific exchange than existing organizations offered.”20
+But some, such as Robert Doty, doubted whether a network would recruit new scientists who had been working in isolation, deliver the public impact of a new organization, or adequately “unite the many disparate strands.”
+Ultimately, the plan to create a single, independent society won out, after Doty conducted a survey of representative scientists that expressed “a groundswell…in favor of better vehicles for scientific exchange than existing organizations offered.”19

 |The Founding Members|